 The fact is, ideas are not what drives most business success.
 Marketing does.
 So before you quit your day job to branch out on your own, it pays to have a solid marketing plan in place.
 Start with these 5 ideas to get your creative juices flowing.

-For information product sellers, coaches, and service providers, one of the best sources of new clients is in free training webinars.
+For health and wellness professionals, one of the best sources of new clients is in free training webinars.
 No matter what your niche, the promise of in-depth training at no cost is enough to entice potential clients to part with an email address (which you’ll be able to market to later) and an hour of their time.

 Not only that, but webinars are a fantastic way for those potential customers to get to know you better.
 And the better they know you, the more likely they are to buy.